fallakm/cse15l-lab-reports/lab3.md

         assertArrayEquals(new int[]{ 2 }, input1);
 	}
     ```
-- The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
+3. The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)

-d) Code before fixing bug:
+4. a) Code before fixing bug:
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {